charleschen35353/MelCycleGAN/README.md

 Our project demonstrate a more stable and quick way to perform domain trainsformation in between two domains of audio data.

-For more details, please refer to my paper here:
+For more details, please refer to my paper here: [LINK]

 ## Configuration